Lua Scripting Tutorial, Part 2¶

 To turn the switch off again, you will create a variable that keeps track of whether the switch is on or off.

-Add this new variable to the top of your script:
+Add this new variable to the top of your script, under the constants:

-is the name of the variable we'll use to keep track of the switch being on and off.false
+is the name of the variable you will use to keep track of the switch being on and off.false

 from false